DirektoratetForByggkvalitet/sync2pureservice/README.md

 ## What are you saying?

 We're sorry if you don't understand the Norwegian language.
 This repository contains command line functions that expands the functionality of the Norwegian helpdesk system [Pureservice](https://www.pureservice.com).
 The extra functionality is mostly based on services not available outside Norway.
 The exception is [jamf2pureservice](docs/jamf2pureservice.md), which will sync data from Jamf Pro with Pureservice Assets.
+All documentation for sync2pureservice is in Norwegian.

 ## Utdaterte funksjoner (kan virke fremdeles)